SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Introduction

 \textbf{Contributions.} Our main contributions are outlined below:

-$\bullet$ To the best of our knowledge, our work is the first completely black-box watermarking approach to protect the IP of SSL models, including both contrastive-based and generative-based.
-In particular, we do not assume any knowledge of downstream tasks during watermark embedding nor the access to intermediate results from the suspect model during ownership verification.
+$\bullet$ We propose SSL-WM, a novel system work that effectively protects the ownership of SSL encoders without assuming any knowledge of downstream tasks during watermark embedding or accessing intermediate results from the suspect model during ownership verification.
+To the best of our knowledge, our SSL-WM is the first generic and completely black-box watermark to protect both contrastive-based and generative-based SSL encoders in the downstream tasks.

-$\bullet$ We implement the proposed watermarking approach and evaluate it on five different benchmark encoders generated by both contrastive-based and generative-based algorithms.
-The experimental results demonstrate successful ownership verification and good robustness against various attacks for all the six different downstream tasks, including CV and NLP tasks.
-We release our implementation on GitHub\footnote{https://anonymous.4open.science/r/rFJWrYW4Gnjo/}, hoping to contribute to the community about the IP protection of SSL models.
+$\bullet$ We implement the proposed watermarking approach and evaluate it on six different benchmark encoders generated by both contrastive-based and generative-based algorithms.
+The experimental results demonstrate successful ownership verification and good robustness against various attacks for all seven different downstream tasks, including CV and NLP tasks.
+We release our implementation on GitHub\footnote{https://github.com/lvpeizhuo/SSL-WM}, hoping to contribute to the community.

-\section{Background and Related Work}
+\section{\ignore{Background and}Related Work}